 Breaking news: Win for DJI in patent dispute with Autel Robotics

 Breaking news: DJI just scored a big win in the patent dispute with Autel Robotics.
-In a update on the website from Finnegan, the law firm that represents DJI in this matter, it was announced that:
+In a news update on the website from Finnegan, the law firm that represents DJI in this matter, it was announced that:

 The Commission is unlikely to enforce any exclusion order or cease-and-desist order based on the three invalid patents.
 DJI’s sales in the U.S., therefore, will not be affected by Autel’s claims.